pulsejet/memories/docs/config.md

+---
+description: Steps to configure Memories for the best experience and performance
+---

 # Configuration

 Starting with v5.0.0, you can fully configure memories using the admin panel.
 With an admin account in Nextcloud, go to `Settings -> Memories`.
 Memories runs a background indexing job to extract EXIF metadata from photos and videos, as well as immediately on every upload.